In a dusty postcard and stamp collectors’ shop in Norwich a weird and wonderful recipe book once nestled in a glass topped display case.

 During the Vincent Price Vincentennial I carried out a project to cook one Vincent Price recipe per week and you can read about that here.
 Man, Vincent was one hellova cook!

 I love hearing from readers of the blog so please do get in touch if you have any questions, recipes to share, comments to make or just want to say hi.
-It may take me a while to get back to you (I have a full time job as a film archivist with the Associated Press so Silver Screen Suppers is squeezed into my spare time) but I promise I will reply eventually…
+It may take me a while to get back to you (I have a full time job as a film archivist with the AP Archive so Silver Screen Suppers is squeezed into my spare time) but I promise I will reply eventually…

 Have fun sprinkling some stardust around your kitchen!